Brabham BT45

-Technology
+Design

 The car was the first Brabham to use Alfa Romeo type 115-12 flat 12-cylinder engine with 500 hp and 340 Nm of torque.
 It was equipped with a Hewland six-speed transmission.
-It used the front air intakes of the previous Brabham, but by regulation no longer has the air-brooms behind the cockpit and has side panels with larger air intakes to feed the engine and more radiant surfaces.
-The frame was an aluminum monocoque, while the braking system was constituted by ventilated disc brakes produced by Girling.
+It used the front air intakes of the previous Brabham, but by regulation no longer has the air brooms behind the cockpit and has side panels with larger air intakes to feed the engine and more radiant surfaces.
+The frame was an aluminium monocoque, while the braking system was constituted by ventilated disc brakes produced by Girling.
 The front suspension consisted of double wishbones with pull-rods, coil springs and stabilizer bars, while the rear used coil springs and stabilizer bars.